po1sigala/live/02-Lesson-Plans/Part-Time/03-Week-JavaScript-dev/ActivityFourTemp.md

     console.log(a * b);
     ```

-  * Modulus `%` is a special arithmatic operator that evalutes remainder.
+  * Modulus `%` is a special arithmetic operator that evalutes remainder.
 Since a is `100` and b is `10`, then the remainder is 0.

   ```
     var a = 100;